billydevInGitHub/90668/90668Exp001/BLIBAPI.md

 security.oauth2.resource.filter-order = 3 <--33808Exp093

+server.contextPath=/springboot-jndi-lookup

+​            <---I guess 33808exp121, once this is set use jndi,

+​                 then spring.datasource.jndi-name=java:comp/env/jdbc/j4s         will be used

 server.error.include-stacktrace=never   <---from 33808Exp083 , Exp147
 server.port = 8443                      <--from 33808Exp099 for ssl configuration
 server.port:8090                        <--from 33808Exp094